nathanrsfba/plagued-skies/readme.txt

 gravel.
 The egg need only be placed once; healing will continue even if it is picked up again.

+Small patches of plague can be temporarily removed by placing a beacon underneath it (activating it is not necessary), with no blocks in between.
+This only removes plague when the beacon is placed; a sitting beacon will not prevent growth around it.

 Configuration:

 The plaguesky.cfg file has a few configuration options to control the spread